What to do when someone dies in Chester

 Check for a pre-paid funeral plan

-It is important to check for a pre=paid funeral plan before appointing a funeral director, because you could risk losing the full funeral cost.
+It is important to check for a pre-paid funeral plan before appointing a funeral director, because you could risk losing the full funeral cost.

 ← Read full guidanceThe Financial Conduct Authority (FCA) provide the regulatory framework and authoritative information to help you identify legally operating providers.

-The FCA Funeral Plans Consumer Page provides clear advice and dedicated guidance on what to do if you suspect a policy was held with a firm that has closed down or failed to achieve authorization.
+The FCA Funeral Plans Consumer Page provides clear advice and dedicated guidance on what to do if you suspect a policy was held with a firm that has closed down or failed to achieve authorisation.

 For practical advice on managing and tracking down plans, the FCA officially directs consumers to MoneyHelper, which provides comprehensive step-by-step toolkits for families navigating bereavement.

-You can also use these third party services:
+You can also use these third-party services:

 Choose a Crematorium or Cemetery